DQiaole/ZITS_inpainting/README.md

 The training and validation split of Indoor can be find on indoor_train_list.txt and indoor_val_list.txt.

-test_mask.zip includes 1000 test masks.
+The training masks are contained in coco_mask_list.txt and irregular_mask_list.txt, besides test_mask.zip includes 1000 test masks.

 </details>